 Left button, 3 second hold - displays the Slave's ppO2 and battery readings on the bottom two lines of the display.
 The Gradient Factors are displayed in the centre of the screen (Trimix Version only).

 Left button, 4 second hold - displays the raw cell readings in mV, at a resolution 1 mV.

-Centre button, long hold Toggles the high and low setpoints.
+Toggles the high and low setpoints.